General rule: If one lives with a traditional family member for two years or more, they can succeed to the rights of a rent-regulated tenant.

 - Primary residence = 183 days a year

 - Primary residence = where you pay your taxes, vote, drivers license, telephone number, bills, etc.

-- Rent Strike – Run risk of lawsuit
+- Rent Strike – the Run risk of the lawsuit

 - HP Action